RhythmLunatic/gfl-cutscene-interpreter/GF Syntax Information.md

 * 55 is slightly larger.
 * 60 is very large.

+### b

+Take a wild guess.

+It makes text bold.
+Only used one entire time in 'TMP - Red-Eared Cat' skin story (2807.txt)

 # Fun things I've found
 If a tag is missing the end, the entire tag gets ignored.